 If 'Yes', please briefly describe:

-How does the trauma program participate in the training of prehospital personnel, the development and improvement of prehospital care protocols, and performance improvement and patient safety programs?

-Describe how protocols that guide prehospital trauma care are established by the trauma health care team, including surgeons, emergency physicians, medical directors for EMS agencies, and basic and advanced prehospital personnel:
+Describe how protocols that guide prehospital trauma care are established by the trauma health care team, including surgeons, emergency physicians, medical directors for EMS agencies, and basic and advanced prehospital personnel (CD 3-2):

 Is the trauma director involved in the development of the trauma center’s bypass (divert) protocol?
+(CD 3-4) (Yes/No)

 Is the trauma surgeon involved in the bypass (divert) decision?
+(CD 3-5) (Yes/No)

 Was the trauma center on bypass (divert) less than 5 percent of the time during the reporting year?
 (CD 3–6) (Yes/No)